-- Township residents should be made aware of and educated about the following basic categories of sensitive environmental areas:

-- Recreational areas

-- o Groundwater recharge areas

-- Protection from soil erosion

-- Flood retention

-- Atmospheric quality

-- Aesthetic values

-- Borders between varying land uses

-- Rivers, lakes and streams

-- Topography

-- Protect groundwater aquifers and natural recharge areas, including wetlands and significant areas of upland open space, at a watershedsized scale.

-- Examine the need to develop a wetlands and groundwater protection policy.

-- Protect and enhance groundwater and surface water resources from contamination from failing septic systems, fertilizer runoff, and other sources of pollution.

-- Develop, educate, and enforce storm water management techniques to minimize the impacts of non-point source pollution on surface water resources.

-- Protect important scenic areas, mature vegetation and other natural resources contributing to the community character.

-- Preserve and protect prime agricultural land and open space.

-- Protect natural resources through education and conservation practices. - Educate residents on the benefits of waste management and recycling programs. - Develop Zoning Ordinance and other enforcement tools and techniques to ensure that development will minimize disruption to valuable wetlands, floodplains, the Black River, Mill Creek, Lake Huron, and other natural feature areas.
+- " Provide educational resources to raise awareness of the presence of sensitive environmental areas amongst Township residents. - " Protect groundwater aquifers and natural recharge areas, including wetlands and significant areas of upland open space, at a watershed- sized scale. - " Examine the need to develop a wetlands and groundwater protection policy. - " Protect and enhance groundwater and surface water resources from contamination from failing septic systems, fertilizer runoff, and other sources of pollution. - " Develop, educate, and enforce storm water management techniques to minimize the impacts of non-point source pollution on surface water resources. - " Protect important scenic areas, mature vegetation, and other natural resources contributing to the community character. - " Preserve and protect prime agricultural land and open space. - " Protect natural resources through education and conservation practices. - " Educate residents on the benefits of waste management and recycling programs. - " Develop Zoning Ordinance and other enforcement tools and techniques to ensure that development will minimize disruption to valuable wetlands, floodplains, the Black River, Mill Creek, Lake Huron, and other natural feature areas.